Haunted Apartment Stairwell That Loses One Floor a Year

 There was none.

-I stood staring at the wall until a neighbor brushed past me, muttering an apology.
+I stared at it long enough for a neighbor to brush past me, muttering an apology.
 Heat crept up my neck.
-I told myself I was being foolish.
+I climbed the remaining steps quickly and told myself I had miscounted.

-That evening, I asked the security guard downstairs.
+That night, I asked the security guard downstairs.

-“There was a fourth floor,” he said after a moment.
+“There was a fourth floor,” he said after a pause.

 He did not look at me.
-He rubbed his thumb against the armrest of his chair, slow and steady.
+He rubbed his thumb along the armrest of his chair, slow and steady.

 “What happened to it?”